United States Attorney for the District of New Jersey

 The U.S. attorney for the District of New Jersey is the chief federal law enforcement officer in New Jersey.
 The U.S. District Court for the District of New Jersey has jurisdiction over all cases prosecuted by the U.S. attorney.
-Since March 28, 2025, Alina Habba has been serving as the acting U.S. attorney.
-On August 21, 2025, Matthew W. Brann, the chief United States district judge of the United States District Court for the Middle District of Pennsylvania, sitting by designation in the District of New Jersey, ruled that Habba's appointment is void as of July 1, 2025, but stayed his order pending appeal.
+Since March 2026, Robert Frazer has served as the District's United States Attorney.

 Organization

 The office is organized into divisions handling civil, criminal, and appellate matters, in addition to the Special Prosecutions Division, which oversees political corruption investigations.
 The District of New Jersey is also divided into three vicinages: Newark, Trenton and Camden, with the southern two offices supervised by a Deputy U.S. Attorney.
 The office employs approximately 170 Assistant U.S. Attorneys.
 It is the fifth-largest U.S. Attorney's Office in the nation, behind those in the District of Columbia, Los Angeles, Manhattan, and Miami.